Kalmar HC

-Kalmar HC (or Kalmar Hockey Club) is a Swedish professional ice hockey club from Kalmar, the capitol of Kalmar County.
+Kalmar HC (or Kalmar Hockey Club) is a Swedish professional ice hockey club from Kalmar, the capital of Kalmar County.
 For most of its history, the team was consigned to the lower levels of professional hockey in Sweden, however, since 2016, the team has been promoted several times and, as of 2023, has climbed up to HockeyAllsvenskan, the national second league.

 History

 Founded in 1968, Kalmar HC began as a semi-professional club in the Hockeytrean, or Division 3 level.
 Kalmar was not a successful club for many years, routinely posting losing records and finishing near the bottom of the regional standings.
 It wasn't until its tenth season that the club was able to post a winning season but, even then it took a further thirteen years before they were able to secure their first promotion.
 After their peak in 1991, the club remained at the Hockeytvåan (Division 2) level for a decade.
 Their best campaign came in 2000 when they went 11–3, however, they failed to earn a promotion.
 Unfortunately, the following year they posted a terrible mark of 3–10–1 and were relegated back to Division 3.